AltNet: Addressing the Plasticity-Stability Dilemma in Reinforcement Learning: Introduction

 To address the plasticity-stability dilemma, we introduce \emph{AltNet}, a reset-based alternating network approach that preserves plasticity without inducing recurring performance drops.
 AltNet maintains two networks that periodically switch roles.
-At any given time, the \textit{active network} interacts with the environment, while the \textit{passive network} learns off-policy from the active agent’s experience and a shared replay buffer.
-At fixed intervals, the active network is reset and the passive network, having learned from prior experiences, becomes the new active network.
-This alternating structure anchors performance across resets and prevents performance collapse.
-Importantly, AltNet successfully leverages resets without any performance instability even at a low replay ratio of 1; in these cases, by contrast, Standard Resets \citep{nikishin2022primacy} fail (see \autoref{fig:rr1}, orange curve) and more sophisticated methods such as Resets with Deep Ensembles (RDE) \citep{kim2023sample} still exhibit sharp post-reset performance drops (see \autoref{fig:rr1}, blue curve).
-To understand which factors contribute to AltNet's superior performance, we systematically evaluate aspects such as model capacity, number of networks, replay ratio, buffer size, and reset duration (~\autoref{sec:abl_buffer}).
-Finally, we show that AltNet also improves performance in on-policy settings, as demonstrated by comparisons with the on-policy baseline, PPO \citep{schulman2017proximal} (~\autoref{sec:ppo}).
+At any given time, the \emph{active network} interacts with the environment, while the \emph{passive network} learns off-policy from the active agent’s experience and a shared replay buffer.
+At fixed intervals, the active network is reset and the passive network, having learned from prior experience, becomes the new active network.
+This alternating structure anchors performance during resets and prevents performance collapse.
+Importantly, AltNet successfully leverages resets while significantly reducing performance instability even with little experience replay; in these cases, by contrast, Standard Resets \citep{nikishin2022primacy} fail and more sophisticated methods such as Resets with Deep Ensembles (RDE) \citep{kim2023sample} still exhibit sharp post-reset performance drops (see \autoref{fig:rr1}).
+To understand which factors contribute to AltNet's superior performance, we systematically evaluate aspects such as model capacity, number of networks, replay ratio, buffer size, and reset duration (\autoref{sec:abl_buffer}).
+Finally, we show that AltNet also improves performance in on-policy settings, as demonstrated by comparisons with relevant on-policy baselines (\autoref{sec:ppo}).